 “Aikido, for me, is a journey.
 We’re all on our own journey, and technical forms will differ, no matter what instructor you go to.
 Deep down, technical form is not that important for me.
 I’d like it to be right, of course, but it’s not the most important thing.
 Most important is the journey itself, and I find teaching other people about their own experiences in the way they move — and to be able to move another person, not to conflict — is just a way of assessing what we really want to learn about ourselves.
 We then take this out into the real world.

-“Aikido without philosophy — any martial art without philosophy — is only one side of the story.
+“Aikido without philosophy — any martial art without philosophy — is a one sided coin.
 You must have the philosophy, otherwise, you’re just learning self-defence.
-Self-defence is what people think they want, but you know what, you’re going to get yourself in more trouble just dealing in self-defence, because you won’t have the skills of life.
+Self-defence is what people think they need, but you know what, you’re going to get yourself in more trouble just dealing in self-defence, because you won’t have the skills of life.

-“When I first started, I wanted some self-defence, but after I trained for a while, I realised aikido is bigger than all of us and the real fight just begins, in the way we stay in it and study it for the rest of our lives.
+“When I first started, the attraction was the self-defence, but after I trained for a while, I realised aikido is bigger than all of us and the real fight has just begun, in the way we stay in it and study it for the rest of our lives.
 I know I won’t ever give it up — it just becomes a real part of who we are, and it’s the challenge of learning more about ourselves.
-If we learn more about ourselves and correct our own faults, it’s easier to understand other people, and I think that’s what we try to do in aikido.
+If we learn more about ourselves and correct our own faults, it’s easier to understand other people, and I think that’s what we try to do through aikido.

-“I trained pretty hard in the early days.
+“I trained hard and a lot in the early days.
 Now I realise that it’s not just about hard training, it’s about the way you train.
 You don’t have to break the body to break the spirit.
 I believe that you can still do it without having to bugger the body completely with injuries, just to try to nourish the spirit.
 I think it can be done in a different way.
 I don’t mean airy-fairy, but gentle.
 You train hard, yes, but I don’t think you have to walk away going, ‘yes, I broke both elbows today and that’s going to give me some good spiritual training’.
-You can do it without that.
+You can do without that!

 “In training, a lot of people teach that you don’t resist in aikido — you flow with it.
 And this is why a lot of aikido around the world looks a bit, well, ‘pussy’, to some.
-It’s because outsiders might not understand, that is a way of training.
-It’s a blending of the spirit and the physical together.
+It’s because people who don’t train aikido fail to understand these methods left by the founder.
+Blending the spirit and physical this way seems foreign.
 The idea is to study the forms, to be eventually formless.

 “I teach all different ways.
 Yes, sometimes we do complete co-operation or harmony-type training.
 We do fast training too; people grab you, relaxed, and then it’s just rolling constantly so that you get worn out.
 Then, about 75—80 per cent is resistance training, where you have to hold super-strong.
 We do it statically, then we do it as applied technique, which is more dynamic.
 The theory is, the harder someone holds or the stronger they resist, the more I have to separate my spirit from my physical self to actually be able to move them without any effort.
 I could only learn that by them holding super-strong.
 It just means I have to have correct timing, which is slightly ahead of their physical intention.

-“So, I don’t need to do the cardiovascular things you’d sometimes see in other martial arts, where it’s, ‘let’s build the body up!’
-We do the push-ups and running backwards and forwards touching the mat, etc., like they do in some other martial arts styles, but it’s not necessarily needed.
-It doesn’t mean that we want to be fat, overweight people doing aikido — it’s just that the physical self comes along for the ride more and the spirit, in a sense, is doing it.”
+So I don’t need to do as much cardiovascular training you’d sometimes see in sport orientated fighting.
+Where it’s about ‘building the body muscle up!
+Doing push-ups and running backwards and forwards touching the mat etc.’ Like they do in some other martial art styles, it’s not necessarily needed.
+It doesn’t mean that we want to be fat, overweight people doing aikido — it’s just that the physical self comes along for the ride more and the spirit, in a sense, is doing it.

-“Aikido can be classed as self-defence, but self-defence covers a very broad spectrum.
+“Aikido can be classed as a self-defence, but self-defence covers a very broad spectrum.
 What is self defence?
-I don’t want to say, ‘Oh yeah, I can defend myself’ — yeah, I can, but it’s not the be-all of the martial art; it’s about cultivating the spirit.
+I don’t want to say, ‘Oh yeah, I can defend myself’ I have skills, but it’s not the be-all of the martial art; it’s about cultivating the spirit.

-“If someone wants to fight you, it’s usually because [they think] you’re a threat to them.
-If you have big-shoulder syndrome and a tank-top, then the body language you give off is ‘I’m better than you’ and there are always people who will want to pull you off that pedestal.
-Don’t be mistaken, aikido is not about making yourself look meek and weak, it’s about extending your projection of your real person.
-If you contrive something then you’re covering up your real ability.
+“If someone does want to fight you, it’s usually because [they think] you’re a threat to them.
+If you have big-shoulder syndrome in a tank-top, then the body language you may give off unaware ‘I’m better than you’ and there are always people who will want to pull you off that pedestal.
+Don’t be mistaken, aikido is not about making yourself look meek or weak, it’s about extending your projection of your real person.
+If you contrive something then you’re covering up your real self.
 It’s not that I want people to just give in to everything and walk out there and be a target — it’s not about that.
-It’s when you’re not a threat and you walk naturally and you know yourself.
+It’s when you know yourself and walk naturally you don’t seem as much as a threat.

 “Most martial artists, dare I say it, they say, ‘Let’s go for it, all or nothing.
 Let’s break it, smash something; let’s destroy this person’.
 In a sense though, you become just as bad as the person who attacked you — was it your right?
-‘That person was trying to kill me, I’ve just killed them instead; I’m a high martial artist’ — I can’t think that way.
+‘That person was trying to kill me, I’ve just killed them instead; I’m skilled in martial arts.’
+I can’t think that way.
 My training and my understanding in the spiritual side of aikido treats everybody, even the enemy, as having a right to live.
-That’s been my training; the more skill you have, you should be able to hurt the person less.
+That’s been my training; the more skill you have, to defeat without destruction is the goal.

 “The bottom line for what I want in my martial art is to be able to hold my head up and say that I really changed people’s thinking into becoming more understanding about themselves and other people, so, deep down, they’re people who don’t want to get into fights.
-And if they happen to [get into a fight], I know that the skills I teach them can help them get out of sticky situations.
+And if they happen to [get into a fight], the skills I teach them should help them get out of sticky situations.
 But I don’t teach self-defence as such, because self-defence cannot be taught, [in the sense that] you can be hit accidentally, or from behind; you can be king-hit, or someone can come along with a baseball bat and knock your head clean off.
-The best thing is to be a realist and say, ‘I’m studying to better myself as a person so that I don’t get into these situations.
-I don’t want to be tested’.”
+The best thing is to be a realist and say, ‘I’m studying to better myself as a person so that I don’t get into these situations utilising mindful awareness.

 “This is the important thing: I don’t teach confidence, I teach stability.
 Confidence is seen on your outer sleeve; it’s like, ‘I’m confident, I’ve been taught some martial arts and if I get into a fight I can get my way out of it’.
 People don’t like over-confident people, they’re always in fights.